 Erdi joined Watsi on July 8th, 2015.
-Five years ago, Erdi became the 1329th member to automatically support a new Watsi patient every month.
-Erdi's most recent donation supported Sovann, 62-year-old rice farmer from Cambodia, to fund mobility restoring hip surgery.
+Six years ago, Erdi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Erdi's most recent donation supported Queen, a six-year-old student from Tanzania, to fund a burn contracture release surgery.

 Erdi has funded healthcare for 53 patients in 11 countries.